 The rules for making Kashayam like maintaining a low flame, continuous stirring, using a wide mouthed vessel etc.

 After the decoction is boiled and reduced to 1 liter, the liquid is filtered to get Kashayam.

 Take the Kashayam in a wide mouthed vessel.

-Take 100 grams of amla powder in a small bowl, add a little water to it to make it into Amla paste.
+Take 100 grams of amla powder in a small bowl, add a little water to it and make it into Amla paste.

 Add this amla paste and add 500 ml of coconut oil to the amla kashayam.

-Heat this mixture of oil, Amla kashayam and Amla paste in mild heat till only the coconut oil remains.
+Heat this mixture of oil, Amla kashayam and Amla paste over mild heat till only the coconut oil remains.